 So how does Wasm differ from the JVM?

 - Speed.
-Wasm runs at near native speed.
+Wasm runs at near native speed (even in the browser).

 - Security.
 WebAssembly lets you run code you don't trust.
 It runs in its own sandbox.